Anatoly-IVANOV/trilingua-code-keyboards/README.md

 **Trilingua Code Keyboards**

-A solution for the creative multilingual pro tired of switching between languages…
+A solution for the creative multilingual pro tired of switching between languages and special characters’ palettes…

 # Description

-Trilingua Code Keyboards MacOS layouts are for those touch-typing in English, French and Russian — like myself — plus writing code daily, while insisting on typographic niceties and the JKL shortcuts of audio/video editing software built for QWERTY (a long list of requirements!).
+Trilingua Code Keyboards MacOS layouts improves the work of those who touch-type in English, French and Russian — like myself — plus write code daily, while insisting on typographic niceties and the preservation of industry-standard `J K L` shortcuts of audio/video editing software timeline control built for QWERTY.

+> [!TIP]
+> No language switching via `⌃ ⌥ space` required — if you stay bilingual.

 I’ve created 2 keyboard layouts:

-- **EN+FR Trilingua Code**: combines the English QWERTY standards with French accented letters, specially optimized for coding.
-It includes an inverted number row for easy access to frequently used coding symbols and with a `Shift` and `Alt` integrates the French diacritics almost like on an AZERTY keyboard. *No keyboard switching required if you stay bilingual.*
+1. **EN+FR Trilingua Code**: combines the English QWERTY standards with French accented letters, specially optimized for coding.
+It includes an inverted number row for easy access to frequently used coding symbols and with a `Shift` and `Alt` integrates the French diacritics almost like on an AZERTY keyboard.

-- **RU Trilingua Code**: this layout mirrors the structure of EN+FR Trilingua Code, facilitating a fluid transition for those proficient in Russian as well.
+2. **RU Trilingua Code**: this layout mirrors the structure of EN+FR Trilingua Code, facilitating a fluid transition for those proficient in Russian as well.
 It still requires some work for a complete replica.

 # Details of the layouts